aliasgar1978/nettoolkit/docs/u_doc/pyvig/excel_making_using_cleanfiles.rst

 At this point a new Cable Matrix Excel file will be generated.
 We are going to use it for the generation of the visio.

 Script will continue on next step to generate the visio file using the above cable matrix excel file.
+Or stop here if you wish only cable-matrix file